Rex Swain's HTMLified |

 rewinddir DIRHANDLE | Positions the directory to the beginning. |

-seekdir DIRHANDLE, POS | Sets position for readdir on the directory.
+seekdir DIRHANDLE, pos | Sets position for readdir on the directory.

 |